-Before working in an off-duty capacity, it is the employee's responsibility to find out if Worker's Compensation or other injury insurance is provided by the off-duty employer.
+Before working in an off-duty capacity, it is the employee's responsibility to find out if Worker's Compensation or other injury insurance is provided by the third party vendor.
 Otherwise, they proceed at their own risk.

-815.8.3 LEAVE OR RESTRICTED DUTY STATUS
+c.
+LEAVE OR RESTRICTED DUTY STATUS